North American blizzard of 1999: Impact

 Midwest airports were closed, some for several days.
 Thousands of flights were canceled.
 Detroit Metro (DTW) was one of the most severely impacted airports.
 Thousands of passengers traveling on Northwest Airlines (NWA) were stranded for hours.
 In 2001, NWA agreed to pay more than $7 million in compensation to stranded passengers.
 Some passengers spent more than eight and a half hours in their planes after arriving at DTW.

 In southern Ontario, Toronto Pearson International Airport was shut down, while numerous flights from Ottawa International Airport were canceled.
 A series of additional snowstorms over the next 10 days gave Toronto a total of 118 cm, a record monthly total for the month of January, prompting then-mayor Mel Lastman to infamously call in the Canadian Army to assist the snow removal with the city at a near standstill.
 As a result, the mayor and city, through the media endured ridicule from other parts of Canada more prone to such high snowfall amounts.
 The series of storms that hit Toronto were severe enough to be the winter Storm of the Century despite the fact they were more than one storm.

 Rail service was halted or delayed, and highways were impassable.
 Lake Shore Drive in Chicago was closed for the first time ever.
 300 of the Chicago Transit Authority’s 2600-series cars went out of service.
-Stranded travellers were accommodated in emergency shelters.
+Stranded travelers were accommodated in emergency shelters.
 The bitterly cold temperatures created large ice floes on the inland waterways, causing shipping delays.

 Schools were closed for several days, and many businesses were closed as well.
 Of those that were able to remain open, stores selling snow removal equipment were doing a booming business.

 There was also a nationwide blood shortage since a high proportion of blood donations come from the Midwest and many could not make it to the hospital and donate during the storm or during the subsequent cold snap.

 In much of Northwest Indiana, blackouts occurred for days at a time.
 Porter County was without electricity for about 3 days total.
 Local buildings, such as schools, offered generator-powered heat in their auditoriums.